reserve-protocol/reserve-index-dtf/README.md

 ###### Cowswap

+In order to enable CowSwap on upgrade, call `setSwapKinds([ISwapFactory.SwapKind.CowSwapSwap])`.
+This will enable `openSwap()` to be called for that swap kind, opening a separate contract to hold the balance being swapped.
+The idea here is that as part of a pre-hook of a CowSwap order, the swap contract can be initialized with the swap balance being transferred to the isolated contract, and that contract can validate an EIP-1271 order.

-In order to enable CowSwap, call `setCowSwapEnabled(true)` on the Folio, or pass `enableCowSwap: true` in the deployment config.
-This will cause the Folio to grant allowances to CowSwap on auction open, allowing CowSwap to swap the auctioned tokens while remaining beholden to the auction curve.
-This does require an external integration with the CowSwap API that submits orders to the CowSwap API whenever the CowSwap quote is more competitive than the price of a currently-live auction (as well as after supply changes).
+This does require a fairly complicated external integration with the CowSwap API that submits orders to the CowSwap API whenever the CowSwap quote is more competitive than the price of a currently-live auction (as well as after supply changes).

-It's important to note this (optional) integration introduces a centralized dependency on CowSwap.
-It does not _rely_ on CowSwap, but they could rug with their allowances.
-Governors may choose to use `setCowSwapEnabled(false)` and conjuction with `resetApproval()` to remove this additional trust assumption at anytime.
+It's important to note this (optional) integration introduces a centralized dependency on CowSwap for balances being swapped.
+It does not _rely_ on CowSwap and they cannot in general take backing, but they could choose to rug the isolated swap contracts.
+Governors may choose to use `setSwapKinds([])` to remove this additional trust assumption at anytime.

 ### Rebalancing